samneirinck/personal-userscripts-addon/README.md

 # personal-userscripts-addon
-Personal Firefox addon hosting some userscripts
+Personal Firefox addon hosting some userscripts.

+This is what I get for not trusting any of the existing userscripts addons 🙈